 Trailhead Facilities

-The parking lot for the Skyline Loop Trail has some of the most accessible accommodations in the park because it is in the same parking lot as the Jackson Visitor Center, a Ranger Station, and the Paradise Inn.
+The parking lot for the Skyline Loop Trail has some of the most accessible accommodations in the park because it is in the same parking lot as the Paradise Visitor Center, a Ranger Station, and the Paradise Inn.

 There are plenty of places to go to the bathroom, purchase gifts and memorabilia, and eat.
 You could even stay at the Paradise Inn if you wanted to!